SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1.markdown

 <!-- The translation has placed the “he who is” in quotation marks to indicate to the reader that the syntactical awkwardness is intentional.
 (For further comments, see ExSyn 63).  -->

-Revelation 1:4 tn BDAG 106 s.v. ἀπό 5.d states: “The expr. εἰρήνη ἀπὸ ‘ὁ ὢν καὶ ὁ ἦν καὶ ὁ ἐρχόμενος’ Rv 1:4 is quite extraordinary.
+BDAG (A Greek-English Lexicon of the New Testament) 106 s.v. ἀπό 5.d states: “The expr. εἰρήνη ἀπὸ ‘ὁ ὢν καὶ ὁ ἦν καὶ ὁ ἐρχόμενος’ Rv 1:4 is quite extraordinary.
 It may be an interpretation of the name Yahweh already current, or an attempt to show reverence for the divine name by preserving it unchanged, or simply one more of the grammatical peculiarities so frequent in Rv.”<sup>[[NET]](https://www.biblegateway.com/passage/?search=Rev+1%3A4&version=NET)</sup>

 <!-- The passage appears to be an allusion to Exod 3:14 (in the LXX) where God refers to himself as “he who is” (ὁ ὤν), the same wording in Greek as here in Rev 1:4.
 Thus, it appears that John is wanting to leave the divine name untouched (perhaps to allude to God’s immutability, or as a pointer to the Old Testament as the key to unlocking the meaning of this book), irrespective of what it “looks” like grammatically.